 Social Media And The Loss Of Uncorrelated Wisdom It’s now a well-established fact that a group of people with diverse opinions can often make uncannily accurate decisions--smarter in many cases than any single individual could possibly manage.
 Open markets are the epitome of this, because they weigh individual opinions with real money, and as a result they sometimes produce decisions that seem truly prescient.
 Orange-crop futures markets, for instance, do a better job predicting Florida weather than meteorologists.
-The key to accurate group decisions in these situations is that individual group members’ opinions must be independent of each other.
-Which leads me to suspect that one problem arising from our ever more interactive society is that it is getting harder and harder to find truly independent, uncorrelated opinions.
-Consider the current financial malaise affecting the eurozone.
-A similar search for “uncorrelated wisdom” is likely to be one of the hallmarks of the future of social media.
+And just a few minutes after the 1986 explosion of the Challenger space shuttle, the stock market correctly zeroed in on Morton-Thiokol, maker of the frozen O-rings, even though it was several weeks before a team of engineers investigating the disaster figured it out.
+(If you find this phenomenon as fascinating as I do, then in addition to James Surowiecki’s benchmark book The Wisdom of Crowds, you might want to peruse Scott Page’s excellent academic treatment of it in The Difference.)
 You want to avoid this fate?

 The End of Solitude - The Chronicle Review What does the contemporary self want?
 The camera has created a culture of celebrity; the computer is creating a culture of connectivity.
 As the two technologies converge — broadband tipping the Web from text to image, social-networking sites spreading the mesh of interconnection ever wider — the two cultures betray a common impulse.
-Celebrity and connectivity are both ways of becoming known.
-This is what the contemporary self wants.
 So we live exclusively in relation to others, and what disappears from our lives is solitude.
 I once asked my students about the place that solitude has in their lives.
 To that remarkable question, history offers a number of answers.
 Like other religious values, solitude was democratized by the Reformation and secularized by Romanticism.
 But it is with Romanticism that solitude achieved its greatest cultural salience, becoming both literal and literary.
 Modernism decoupled this dialectic.
+The Romantic ideal of solitude developed in part as a reaction to the emergence of the modern city.
 As a result, we are losing both sides of the Romantic dialectic.

 Could You Be Addicted To The Internet?
 [POLL] Unlike drugs and alcohol, excess Internet usage could help your career, make you more informed and keep you up-to-date with the latest hilarious memes.
 But a recent (small) study by researchers in China showed that too much Internet usage — to the point that it's an addiction — can cause structural damage to your brain.
 The researchers studied 17 adolescents with Internet Addiction Disorder (IAD) and found structural and functional interference in the part of the brain that regulates organization, possibly causing cognitive impairment similar to that caused by gambling and alcoholism.
 Here's the science behind it: White matter is composed of nerve cells, while the gray matter that we hear so much about is made up of cell bodies.
-The researchers took MRI scans of the subjects and used a method called fractional anisotropy (FA), which measures organization in the brain by locating the presence of white matter.
+Myelin is a type of fat in the white part (nerve-heavy area) of the brain.
+This fat insulates the white matter in the brain and makes the transmission speed between nerve signals fast.
 Are you addicted to the Internet?

 Social Media-Connected Teens Seek Time Offline [STUDY] Today's American teenagers are digital natives — connected to the Internet since youth.
 About 75% of 13 to 17-year-olds have personal social networking accounts.
 Since 2008, there has been a huge spike in teenage connectivity; only 59% of teens were on social media four years ago.
 Despite seeing "racist, sexist and homophobic content" online, teenagers view social media networks positively.
-A national survey of 1,030 13-to-17-year-old individuals, conducted by Common Sense Media, reveals teenage perceptions of their digital lives.
 More than 90% of teenagers are connected to the Internet.
 SEE ALSO: What’s Your Teen Hiding Online?
 Teens are aware of the dangers of excessive usage and the online potential of cruelty.
 Surprisingly, a majority of survey participants say they prefer to chat face-to-face instead of text or tweet.
 Teens who feel the highest need to unplug are the ones aren't connected to social networks or have had bad experiences online.
 Turn to the infographic below for other key findings about teens and tech from the nationally representative survey.
 Image courtesy of iStockphoto, monkeybusinessimages